-Fix Content Index State Failed error in Exchange server
+Fix ‘Content Index State Failed and Suspended’ error in Exchange Server

 The ‘Content Index State Failed’ error in Microsoft Exchange Server typically signals that the mailbox database’s search index is corrupted or not working properly.
 This issue can interfere with email searches, reduce server performance, and in some cases, stop the database from mounting altogether.
 It often occurs after unexpected shutdowns, hardware malfunctions, or replication failures in DAG (Database Availability Group) setups.
 For Exchange administrators, resolving this error is essential to maintain smooth access and reliable search functionality for users.

-In this step-by-step guide, we’ll show you how to use EdbMails to resolve the Content Index State Failed error and restore complete mailbox access.
-Whether you're working with an inaccessible database or aiming for a smooth recovery with minimal downtime, this approach ensures your Exchange environment stays stable and your users can continue working without interruptions.
+This step-by-step guide explains how to use EdbMails to fix the ‘Content Index State Failed’ error and regain full access to mailbox data.
+Whether you’re dealing with an inaccessible database or looking for a reliable recovery method with minimal downtime, this solution helps maintain Exchange stability and ensures uninterrupted access for users.

 What is the Content Index State Failed error in Exchange server?

-The Content Index State Failed error occurs due to issues in the Exchange Server Information Store, or when the Store fails to access the database index file, causing disruptions in various user operations such as searching, saving messages, composing emails, and accessing mailboxes.
+The 'Content Index State Failed' error occurs due to issues in the Exchange Server Information Store, or when the Store fails to access the database index file, causing disruptions in various user operations such as searching, saving messages, composing emails, and accessing mailboxes.
 This error can also be triggered by insufficient hard disk space, preventing the indexing function from reading or writing data correctly.

 The error message typically appears as: "Database copy on server has content index catalog files in the following state: ‘Failed’" or “Mailbox database copy Failed or Suspended.”